awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

    "fileMode": "NORMAL", "sourceFile": {"filePath": "pictures/picture.png", "isMove": true}}' --delete-files filePath="ExampleSolution.py"
    ```
 **Note**
-The syntax for the \-\-put\-files segment will vary slightly depending on your operating system\.
+The syntax for the \-\-put\-files segment varies depending on your operating system\.
 The above example is optimized for Linux, macOS, or Unix users and Windows users with a Bash emulator\.
 Windows users at the command line or in Powershell should use syntax appropriate for those systems\.

    If successful, this command returns output similar to the following: